deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 ![](figures/figures_17_0.png)

-> 🔼 Figure 1 shows examples from the NaturalBench benchmark, demonstrating how state-of-the-art vision-language models struggle with simple questions about natural images, even when humans find them easy to answer.
+> 🔼 Figure 1 showcases examples from NaturalBench, a new benchmark, comparing human performance with several state-of-the-art vision-language models' performance on natural adversarial samples.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: NaturalBench examples consist of two questions and two images with alternating answers to prevent 'blind' models from scoring well (e.g., those that predict the same answer regardless of the image or question, as discussed in Section 3).
 We compare the ground-truth answer for each (image, question) pair with predictions from leading VLMs including GPT-40 (gpt-40-2024-08-06), Qwen2-VL (72B), Llama3.2-Vision (90B), and Molmo (72B) (see Section 4).
 Even the best models like GPT-40 lags far behind human performance (which is above 90%).
 Figure 2 shows the pipeline for collecting these natural adversarial examples.